(c) Copenhagen Media Center Photo: Connie Maria Westergaard

 Politically, Denmark is among the gay-friendliest nations in the world;

-here.
-The organization continues to be an invaluable community resource
+opened here.
+The organisation continues to be an invaluable community resource

 citizens occupy numerous prominent positions in society - few Danes bat